mrsonne/hubit/README.md

 data from a web server or use an installed Python package.
 The examples are summarized below.

 * `examples/car`.
 This examples encompass the two car models shown above.
 * `examples/wall`.
-This example illustrates heat flow calculations and cost calclations for a wall with two segments.
+This example illustrates heat flow calculations and cost calculations for a wall with two segments.
 Each wall segment has multiple wall layers that consist of different materials.
-The example demonstrates simple queries, multi-processing, reusing previouly calculated results, setting results manually and input parameter sweeps.
+The example demonstrates simple queries, multi-processing, reusing previously calculated results, setting results manually and input parameter sweeps.